 1. Develop a national network of experts in simulation and human factors training

-2. Develop and deliver effective courses and training packages
+2. Develop and deliver effective courses and training packages (list of courses on their website-link below)

 3. Promote simulation based education through research and collaboration